 Thanksgiving means different things to different people.
-For some, the perfect Turkey Day entails staying in pajamas and watching football with the fam; for others, it’s a day off to explore and enjoy.
+For some, the perfect Turkey Day entails staying in pajamas and watching football with family; for others, it’s a day off to explore and enjoy.
 If you’re in the latter camp, take a look at things to do on Thanksgiving in New Orleans.

-College teams the Southern Jaguars and the Grambling Tigers play one another in the Bayou Classic, a Thanksgiving tradition at the Superdome that celebrates one of the biggest team rivalries in the region.
+The Southern Jaguars and the Grambling Tigers play one another in the Bayou Classic, a Thanksgiving tradition at the Superdome that celebrates one of the biggest team rivalries in the region.
 You may not find turkey with all the fixings, but there are plenty of concessions at the Superdome to keep you satiated and smiling.

 Thanksgiving at the Track

 If the weather is nice, you can head to the Fair Grounds Race Course in lieu of the dining table.
 Thanksgiving is opening day for thoroughbred racing season, and the course hosts a Thanksgiving buffet in the upper-level clubhouse to celebrate (guests must be 21 and older).
 Guests can also enjoy concessions on the lower level as they watch live racing from 11 a.m. until about 3 p.m.
 Come in festive finery – this event draws fanciful crowds who love a good costume and a good time.

 Where to Dine